-Upon termination of the Plan, any unallocated amounts shall be allocated to the accounts of all participants.
+Upon termination of the Plan, any unallocated amounts shall be allocated to the accounts of all participants to the extent permitted by law.
 Upon such termination, the Trustee may direct the Plan Administrator to either distribute the full amount of benefits credited to each participant's account or continue the trust and distribute the benefits in such manner as though the Plan had not been terminated.

-Forfeitures - At December 31, 2013 and 2012, unclaimed forfeited amounts totaled \$2,145 and \$8,336, respectively.
-Forfeitures are first used to pay plan administrative expense and any remaining may be used to future employer contributions.
+Forfeitures - At December 31, 2014 and 2013, unclaimed forfeited amounts totaled \$3,631 and \$2,145, respectively.
+Forfeitures of \$2,378 were used to pay Plan administrative expenses during 2014.
+Forfeitures are first used to pay Plan administrative expense and any remaining may be used to fund future employer contributions.